bemson/genData/README.md

       ]
 ```

-Each data object has the base members name and value, which reference those of it's corresponding (non-inherited) property.

 ### Parsers

 The second argument may be a function or array of functions, called _parsers_.
 Parsers control how genData iterates over an object's properties, the members for each data object, and which data will be excluded from the final dataset.